-- E-commerce planning: This allows for assessing whether companies have defined their value proposition for target customer segments and if their products and services comply with regulations and requirements in target markets.
+- E-commerce planning: This involves assessing whether companies have defined their value proposition for target customer segments and whether their products and services comply with regulations and requirements in target markets.

-- Online presence: This identifies whether businesses own a website that lists products and services in marketplaces and if this website is engaging for customers.
+- Online presence: This involves identifying whether businesses own a website that lists products and services in marketplaces and if this website is in line with customer preferences.

-- Digital marketing: This looks at the extent to which businesses use digital marketing to promote their online sales and monitor digital goals and key performance indicators (KPIs).
+- Digital marketing: This involves looking at the extent to which businesses use digital marketing to promote their online sales and monitor digital goals and key performance indicators (KPIs).

-- Shipping and inventory: This evaluates business capabilities in offering shipping options to customers, meeting import duties and other charges, and managing inventory systems.
+- Shipping and inventory: This involves evaluating business capabilities in offering shipping options to customers, meeting import duties and other charges, and managing inventory systems.

-- Customer service: This assesses the ability of businesses to interact with customers and clients by building relationships and offering interactive information about products and services.
+- Customer service: This involves assessing the ability of businesses to interact with customers and clients by building relationships and offering interactive information about products and services.

 How can an e-commerce readiness assessment support my business?

 Selling online has advantages over selling in traditional stores.
 Businesses can reach customers worldwide and enter new markets because geography no longer creates the same physical barriers to trade.
 E-commerce readiness assessments are a starting point for businesses to design an online sales strategy.
-They guide businesses to identify in-demand products and services, identify competitors and offer appealing shipping options to customers.
-They are also useful for mapping out additional costs and benefits that could come from e-commerce activities, which then helps your company develop a profitable business model that matches entrepreneurial skills with online market needs.
-Learn more at the International Trade Centre website.
+They guide businesses in identifying in-demand products and services, identifying competitors, and offering appealing shipping options to customers.
+They are also useful for mapping out additional costs and benefits expected from e-commerce activities by developing a profitable business model that matches entrepreneurial skills with online market needs.
+Visit the International Trade Centre to learn more.

 Where can I learn more?